5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 ## SUMMARY

-This Repo contains an EFI Folder for running macOS with on a Lenovo T530 Laptop using OpenCore or Clover.
+This Repo contains EFI Folders for running macOS on a Lenovo T530 Laptop using OpenCore or Clover.
 Compatible and tested with: macOS High Sierra, Catalina, Big Sur and Monterey.

 **NOTE**: Read and follow the install instruction carefully and thoroughly!

-## About
+## ABOUT

 The EFI Folders contained in this repo are configured DSDT-less.
-They are solely based on binary Renames and ACPI Hotpatches (SSDTs) – just like it's suppossed to be done in OpenCore.
-They are working perfectly fine (100 %).
-Since DSDT-less configs do not rely on a patched DSDT which might mismatch the system's DSDT of the installed BIOS, the process of hotpatching is cleaner, more precise and independent of the installed BIOS version.
-So, instead of just replacing the whole system `DSDT` with a patched one during boot, only the things which need fixing are patched-in on the fly.
-This makes the system boot faster, run smoother and snappier and slightly improves overall performance as well.

-**NOTE**: By default, the integrated graphics (IntelHD 4000) are configured for T530 models with `HD+` and FullHD panels (≥ 1600x900 px).
-So, if you have a model with an `HD` panel (1366x768 px), you need to enable the other Framebuffer-Patch under `DevicePropeties` instead.
-See section "Preparation: Dos and Don'ts" for Details.
+This means, they are solely based on ACPI Hotpatches (SSDTs) and Binary Renames and don't use a patched DSDT file – just like it's suppossed to be done in OpenCore.

+Instead of replacing the *whole* system `DSDT` with a patched one during boot, only things which need fixing are addressed and patched-in on the fly (hence the term "hot-patching").
+The benefits of this approach are:

+- ACPI Hotpatches and Binary Renames are independant of the installed BIOS version, so there are no mismatches if the BIOS versions between two machines differ.
+- Hotpatching is cleaner, more precise and independent of the installed BIOS version since they can address specific areas of the ACPI table
+- Overall, the system boots faster, run smoother and snappier then using a patched DSDT.
+- Issues which might occur with newer macOS versions can be addressed and resolved easier by mdifying or adding specific SSDTs without having to update the whole or the patched DSDT again.

 ## HARDWARE SPECS
 <details>